thanhnamit/ntn-blog/content/post/2021-01-20-opentelemetry-observability-part2.markdown

 ### UpDownSumObserver

-Similar to UpDownCounter but this instrument is asynchronous and suitable for capturing expensive metrics or metrics that change too frequently
+Similar to UpDownCounter but this instrument is asynchronous and suitable for capturing expensive metrics or metrics that change too frequently.

 <https://pkg.go.dev/go.opentelemetry.io/contrib/instrumentation/runtime> contains several examples of this instrument to measure:

-- Bytes of allocated heap objects
+- Bytes of allocated heap objects.
-- Number of allocated heap objects
+- Number of allocated heap objects.
-- Bytes of heap memory obtained from the OS
+- Bytes of heap memory obtained from the OS.

 ### ValueObserver

-This is an asynchronous version of the ValueRecorder which collects grouping measurements non-monotonically and produce a distribution of recorded values (i.e CPU temperature)
+This is an asynchronous version of the ValueRecorder which collects grouping measurements non-monotonically and produce a distribution of recorded values (i.e CPU temperature).

 ### How to pick the right instrument